asyncapi/spec/spec/asyncapi.md

 #### Version 2.4.0

+The key words
+- "MUST"
+- "MUST NOT"
+- "REQUIRED"
+- "SHALL"
+- "SHALL NOT"
+- "SHOULD"
+- "SHOULD NOT"
+- "RECOMMENDED"
+- "MAY"
+- "OPTIONAL"

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).
+in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

 The AsyncAPI Specification is licensed under [The Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0.html).